Georgepon/fin-know/README.md

 - **RAG-Powered Q&A** – ask questions about uploaded PDFs with answers generated from retrieved document chunks.
 - **General Q&A** – chat directly with the language model without document context.
 - **Add Documents** – upload and process PDF files.
 Extracted chunks are embedded and stored in Qdrant.
 A local cache tracks processed files.

+**For an example of how the pages look like without needing to launch the app** I have attached some screenshots in the "example_snips" directory,

 Additional features include chunking of documents with LangChain, OpenAI embeddings, and a simple FastAPI backend.